alvonruff/isfdb-go/README.md

 This is a desktop, read-only version of the ISFDB.
 It is written in go, and requires no external database or web server installation.
 The goal is to provide ISFDB content to a broad audience, without relying on a public website, and has a far easier installation process than trying to install the full Python source with Apache and MySQL on a home Linux system.
-The desktop has been veried to run on MacOS and Linux.
-A Windows version requires a different sqlite driver, which has some notable performance issues, so that's under investigation.
+The desktop has been veried to run on MacOS, Linux, and Windows (only under WSL).

 # Installation